 What’s next

-• Senator Shelley Moore Capito emphasizes the need for discussion before the subsidy deadline at year-end.
+- Senator Shelley Moore Capito emphasizes the need for further discussion before the subsidy deadline at the end of the year.